 A new poster set is available featuring Malala, Stephen Curry, Shakira and more!
 This year, each set will also come with 6 posters and 126 "I did the Hour of Code" stickers.
 Supplies are limited, so order your posters soon.
 To print on your own, simply click an image below to view and save a printable version.

-"Hour of Code" is trademarked.
-We don't want to prevent its usage, but we want to make sure it fits within a few limits:
+"Hour of Code" and "Hora del Código" are trademarked.
+We don't want to prevent their usage, but we do want to make sure usage fits within a few limits:

 Include language on your page (or in the footer), including links to the CSEdWeek and Code.org websites, that says the following:

-“The 'Hour of Code™' is a nationwide initiative by Computer Science Education Week [csedweek.org] and Code.org [code.org] to introduce millions of students to one hour of computer science and computer programming.”
+“The 'Hour of Code™'/'Hora del Código®' is a global initiative by Computer Science Education Week [csedweek.org] and Code.org [code.org] to introduce millions of students to one hour of computer science and computer programming.”

 (Stickers are 1" diameter, 63 per sheet)